-It has been over a dozen years since the passage of SB 20, the Electronic Waste Recycling Act of 2003 (Act), and much has been achieved through the efforts of authorized collectors and recyclers, local governments, and other stakeholder groups.
-However, as we reflect on the successes of the past we necessarily must consider whether the current approaches to e-waste management will be as effective in the future.
-To that end, in July 2016, CalRecycle embarked on a long term project to evaluate options for the future management of electronic waste (e-waste) in California.
+California enacted the Electronic Waste Recycling Act of 2003 (Act) to establish a funding system for the collection and recycling of certain electronic wastes, and much has been achieved through the efforts of approved collectors and recyclers, local governments, and other stakeholder groups.
+However, as we reflect on the successes of the past we necessarily must consider whether the current approaches to electronic-waste (e-waste) management will be as effective in the future.
+To that end, in July 2016, CalRecycle embarked on a long term project to evaluate options for the future management of e-waste in California.

-The covered electronic waste (CEW) recycling program, a key feature of the Act, addresses only certain video display devices.
-Supported by a consumer fee, the state-administered payment system has fostered a robust material collection and processing infrastructure.
+The Covered Electronic Waste (CEW) Recycling Program, a key feature of the Act, addresses only certain video display devices.
+Supported by a consumer recycling fee, the state-administered payment system has fostered a robust material collection and processing infrastructure.
 By definition, however, the program finances the management of only a portion of the larger e-waste stream.
 Increasingly complex technologies are being discarded, often with less intrinsic material value, which are more difficult to dismantle and contain components requiring special handling.
 Meanwhile, global economics are disrupting commodity markets and necessary environmental regulations present challenges to industry compliance.

 Without a doubt, California’s initial approach to the management of e-waste has been a success.
 The amount of CEW collected, processed in-state, and claimed for recovery and recycling payment is substantial.
 This has been accomplished on a foundation of the most comprehensive environmental rules in the United States.
 CalRecycle engaged stakeholders in analyzing the current SB 20 Program and differing approaches to e-waste management around the world.
-The resulting report reflects this analysis and contains several recommendations for enhancing the existing CEW Program.
+The resulting Future of Electronic Waste Management in California report reflects this analysis and contains several recommendations for enhancing the existing CEW Recycling Program.

 CalRecycle will continue to engage with all interested stakeholders into the future and we encourage your continued participation.